Datastar

 ds.fit("$slider", 0, 100, 0, 1, should_clamp=True)# → '@fit($slider, 0, 100, 0, 1, true, false)'SSE events

 These functions take a Writer first.
 They target long-lived or streaming responses: the first write sets Content-Type: text/event-stream, Cache-Control: no-cache, and Connection: keep-alive; after that, each call appends one Datastar SSE frame (event: / data: as in the Datastar reference).
-Typical pattern: keep the connection open and patch over time (for example with async with w.alive()).
+Typical pattern: keep the connection open and patch over time—for example with async with w.alive() or by checking w.closing inside a loop (Writer lifecycle).

 patch_elements— HTML patches (replace, append, remove-by-selector, …).patch_signals— merge a JSON object into the client signal store.execute,remove— thin conveniences on the same element-patch path.redirect— client-side navigation via streamed script (not an HTTP3xx; useresponses.redirectwhen you want a normal redirect response).